 – CellGroupId

 The IE CellGroupId is used to identify a cell group.
-0 identifies the master cell group.
+Value 0 identifies the master cell group.
 Other values identify secondary cell groups.
 In this version of the specification only values 0 and 1 are supported.

 CellGroupId information element